 Winners Posted on the Round The Globe Film & Music Festival Site

--Film length is 5-30 minutes maximum.
+-Film length is 5-30 minutes maximum, shorter films are preferred.
 Submit through our page on the FilmFreeway website.

 – In order to keep entry fees down, No award trophies are handed out to winners.